neos/neos-development-collection/Neos.Neos/Documentation/CreatingASite/RenderingCustomMarkup/CustomContentElements.rst

 again is roughly the same.
 To demonstrate this, a `Video Grid` content element will be created, which can contain two texts and two videos.

 #.
-A TYPO3CR Node Type definition is created.
+A Neos ContentRepository Node Type definition is created.
 It makes use of the `childNodes` property to define
    (and automatically create) sub-nodes when a node of this type is created.
 In the example the two video and text elements will be created directly upon element creation::